 When we read texts, our attention is always drawn to the familiar ones.
 When students are reading their Chinese textbooks with English translations, their attention is involuntarily drawn to the English texts.
 Therefore, they lose their focus on the Chinese texts.
 They are distracted.

 Distractions like that have terrible outcomes.
 It prevents students from engaging in the most critical learning process, to negotiate with the targeted language, i.e., the Chinese language.

 Many Chinese textbooks with translations claim that they are made for students to do self-study, because they’ve got everything, Chinese, pinyin and English.

 From the above reasoning, it seems that Chinese textbooks that have lots of English translations still need Chinese teachers to explain the English translations.

 Then the question is, to have teachers to do explanations defeats the purpose of having English translations there.
 Why do textbooks still need English translations?

 I think the purpose of Chinese textbooks is for students to engage in Chinese texts, to negotiate with them, to guess a little, and to think a little in Chinese.

-English translations of Chinese texts, regardless good translations or bad, do not serve this purpose, and often have undesirable effects and negative impacts on the learning results.
+English translations of Chinese texts, regardless good translations or bad (Read From Yan Fu to translations of Chinese language textbooks), do not serve this purpose, and often have undesirable effects and negative impacts on the learning results.